A Step-By-Step Guide to Creating Your 1st ChefsFeed Experience

 Step 2: Complete Your Host Profile

 This is the profile that will be associated with and linked to from your experiences in the marketplace, so it’s important to put your best foot forward.
-If you’re using an existing Expert account then your basic information will already be filled in, but you should go through every field and provide as much information as possible, including photos.
+If you’re using an existing Expert account then your basic information will already be filled in, but you should go through every field and provide as much information as possible.

 Step 3: Payment Verification: Verify Your Personal or Company Info with Stripe

 Know Your Customer laws require our payment processor, Stripe, to verify your personal or company information before they can accept money on your behalf.
 Thus they need to verify your identity before you can post your first experience.
-This process usually only takes a few minutes, but depending on the information provided you may have to submit additional data like an image of your ID.
+This process usually only takes a few minutes, but depending on the information provided you may have to submit additional data like an image of your ID, and you'll be notified by email if this is the case.
 Stripe is the best in the business and all of your data is kept secure and confidential.

 Before you get paid you also need to add your bank account information, so this is a good time to get that out of the way too.
 Payouts happen on Tuesdays and Thursdays.